Average Cost of Living in London: What’s the Real Price? 3 Honest Charts

 Here’s an example from part of my weekly shop on Ocado (a grocery delivery service) to give you an idea of what things cost.

-grocery cart chart for grocery prices in London: prices of apples, lettuce, milk, cheese, butter, eggs, yogurt, juice, soup, pasta, rice and bread. prices for each converted into USD along with the price in pounds.
+Infographic: grocery prices in London with illustrative graphics and prices: prices of apples, lettuce, milk, cheese, butter, eggs, yogurt, juice, soup, pasta, rice and bread. prices for each converted into USD along with the price in pounds.

 In America, I’d spend at least $5 on apples, double on milk, and at least triple for bread.
-But I came from an already expensive city (Seattle).
+But I came from an already expensive city.

-chart: average daily living expenses in london for food, entertainment and other (like clothing and travel).
+infographic chart: the average daily living expenses in london for food, entertainment and other (like clothing and travel).
 Prices listed in GBP.

 You’ll notice some of these prices are exorbitant.
 A pair of Levi’s for $100?
 It’s crazy.
 But some are not so bad and pretty comparable to what you’d pay in your home country.